 Spring is upon us, and the warm sun and blue skies create a perfect backdrop for outdoor workouts.
 There is a long list of health benefits associated with being outside, like boosting immunity, mental health and brain function.
-Exercising in the great outdoors has even been shown to increase satisfaction with fitness programs, which has the potential to boost both your business and your clients’ fitness levels.
-With so many perks to outdoor exercise, you don’t want to miss out on taking your training sessions to a park, beach, trail or sidewalk.
+Performing outdoor workouts has even been shown to increase satisfaction with fitness programs, which has the potential to boost both your business and your clients’ fitness levels.
+With so many perks to outdoor workouts, you don’t want to miss out on taking your training sessions to a park, beach, trail or sidewalk.

 Just remember to keep in mind that heading outdoors to train clients can bring some unique challenges.
 Here are four tips to ensure the safety and success of your outdoor workouts:

 The idea of well-qualified fitness professionals conducting structured physical activity outdoors may not be a new one, but it is growing in popularity.
 Before starting an outdoor fitness class or boot camp you should check with your municipality to see which permits or licenses might be needed.
 Policies can vary by state, city and even between locations within the same city.
 If you work in an area with unclear permitting processes, reach out to your local city government before taking your business outdoors.

 As a fitness professional, it is important to make sure your NCCA-accredited fitness certification is up-to-date; you have completed the appropriate continuing education for the program you plan to offer; and that you meet the professional liability insurance requirements of the space’s governing body.

 Communication also plays an important role in running a professional business.
 Be sure to create an open line of communication with the land owner by informing them of how and when you will be using the space.
 Additionally, you should have a communication system in place to notify your clients of any delays or cancellations—whether that is through an online schedule, social media, phone or email.